-No. However, if you would like to use your insurance, we can provide you a superbill (see above) which you can then submit to your insurance for reimbursement.
+No. However, if you would like to use your insurance, we can provide you a superbill which you can then submit to your insurance for reimbursement.
 We do accept FSA or HSA cards for payment.
 In the past, using insurance can make things a bit more difficult.
 For example, all insurance companies require us to give ALL clients a mental health diagnosis at the first session.
 Without a diagnosis, they refuse to cover.

 How long does counseling last?

-We have seen counseling last from 6 weeks to more than a year- it really depends on the client need and how often they’re coming in.
+We have seen counseling last from 6 weeks to more than a year- it really depends on the client presenting issue and how often they’re coming in.
 Remember, consistency is key.

 Why does your office look like a house?

 Because it used to be–before it was converted to office space.
 So yes, there is a kitchen-like area you can see from the waiting area and even a shower in the bathroom!
 But now it is used solely as a professional place of business.
 We share the building with another architectural and design company (FS Almendaris & Associates), a mental health agency from DFW (Cannenta), alongside an artist who has paintings displayed throughout the building (Joseph Almendariz and colleagues)- the artist is also the landlord.

 Does what we talk about in counseling stay confidential?

 Yes.
-Your counselor is ethically and legally bound to respect confidentiality.
+Your counselor is ethically and legally bound to uphold confidentiality.
 The law and Counseling Professional Ethics require therapists to maintain confidentiality except for a few situations involving the law and safety.

-In the case of counseling with a child, parents have access to their child’s record and can review it at any time.
-However, trust between the counselor and your child is an important factor for their progress in counseling and we ask their privacy (with the exceptions of the law) be respected by limiting excessive questions of the counseling session content.
+In the case of counseling with a minor, parents have access to their child’s record and can review it at any time.
+However, trust between the counselor and the child is an important part for their progress and we ask their privacy (with the exceptions of the law) be respected by limiting excessive questions of the counseling session content.

 For more on your privacy, rights and HIPPA laws, please click on the following : HIPPA La Luz Counseling